nirucon/nirucon-alpi/README.md

 It also installs and configures additional scripts like nirubar-dwm and dotfiles for a customized experience.

-Nirubar - status bar for dwm: https://github.com/nirucon/nirubar-dwm
+nirubar - my status bar for dwm: https://github.com/nirucon/nirubar-dwm

 ## Noir Theme and Icons